 The charge port is located on the left side of Model 3, behind a door that is part of the rear tail light assembly.
 Park Model 3 to ensure that the charge cable easily reaches the charge port.

-With Model 3 unlocked (or an authenticated phone is within range) and in Park, press and release the button on the Tesla charge cable to open the charge port door.
+With Model 3 in Park, press and release the button on the Tesla charge cable to open the charge port door.

 You can also open the charge port door using any of these methods: